-An inquest hearing in Wales has recorded a narrative verdict in the death of a former British army officer who died on March 24th this year as a result of a traumatic brain injury received outside a Pattaya Go-Go Club last May.
+An inquest hearing in Wales has recorded a narrative verdict in the death of a former Brish army officer who died on March 24th this year as a result of traumatic brain injury received outside a Pattaya Go-Go Club last May.

-An inquest held in Pontypridd, Wales in the United Kingdom this week rejected pleas from the family of a former army officer and businessman, Mike Jones-Mathias, to record his death as an unlawful killing.
+An inquest held in Pontypridd Wales in the United Kingdom this week rejected pleas from the family of a former army officer and businessman Mike Jones-Mathias to record death of unlawful killing.

 Suffered traumatic brain injury outside a Pattaya bar last May while on a working trip to the resort city

 The 55-year-old British man died on March 24th this year in the UK from complications arising from a traumatic brain injury he suffered on the 17th May 2018 when he was hit by a single punch following a disagreement with doormen at a Pattaya entertainment venue.

 Thai man cleared of criminal charges in court

 A Thai man named as Phumphat Tanosingh, working as a security officer at the club, was later charged by Thai police in Pattaya with an assault causing grievous bodily harm to the UK man outside the popular venue.
 The Thai man claimed self-defence and was cleared of the charge by a Thai criminal court after considering the facts in the matter.

 CCTV footage shows the UK man throwing a punch

 This may have been justified on the basis of the CCTV footage which shows the former British officer, walking backwards and then throwing a punch into the air as he was approached by the Thai doormen following which he receives a single, clinical blow that caused severe brain damage and eventually led to his death.

 Tried to dial emergency services inside club